Rosabeth Moss Kanter: Awards

 The Rosabeth Moss Kanter Award is given in recognition of the best piece of work-family research.
 The award was created by the Center for Families at Purdue University and the Center for Work and Family at Boston College in honor of Kanter.

-She was the top-ranking woman—No. 11 overall—in a 2002 study of Top Business Intellectuals by citation in several sources.
-She was named one of the "50 most powerful women in Boston" by Boston Magazine and one of the "125 women who changed our world" over the past 125 years by Good Housekeeping magazine in May 2010.

 Personal life

 Kanter's first husband, Stuart A. Kanter, whom she had married in her junior year at Bryn Mawr, died in 1969.
-She married consultant Berry Stein in 1972.
+She married consultant Barry Stein in 1972; he died in 2023.
 Together they have one son.